 Passing by Nella Larsen

 Although Nella Larsen's Passing was originally published in 1929, the tragic story about a light-skinned woman married to a racist white man unaware of her African American heritage continues to resonate with readers today.
-It it, the main character Clare Kendry longs for the black identity she abandoned in favor of passing for white.
+In it, the main character Clare Kendry longs for the Black identity she abandoned in favor of passing for White.

 Franny and Zooey by J.D.
 Salinger